lindaperez/9_bk_Surfs-Up/README.md

 * We could infer that vast majority of observations have temperatures over 64 degrees in both months.
 * The variability in both months is not extreme or very hight.
 * The different in average of temperature in both month is only 3 degrees.
+* December has more precipitations than June
+* The precipitation is lower level one it is not representative

 Some queries that would help with the analysis of June and December are:

-1. Amount of precipitation in June and Dec to have idea of how much precipitation Ohau has
+1. Amount of precipitation in June and Dec to have idea of how much precipitation Ohau might have
 ```
 june_prcp = session.query(Measurement.date,Measurement.prcp).\
 filter(extract('month',Measurement.date)==6).\